workadaptive/content/_articles/front-row-seat-to-history.md

 It's:
 - Business domain experts
 - Building complex, maintainable, production systems
-- Using professional tools (VS Code, real code)
+- Using professional tools (VS Code, actual code)
 - At business speed (weeks, not quarters)
 - Without learning to code (AI handles syntax, they handle logic)

-This category didn't exist in August 2025.
+This pattern wasn't viable in August 2025.

 ## The Timing Window

 November 2025.
-Two months after the breakthrough.
+Two months after the model releases.

-I'm working with maybe a dozen companies who are piloting.
+I'm working with maybe a dozen companies piloting this approach.
 Building capability.
 Deploying solutions.

 Hundreds are "evaluating AI" or "planning pilots."
 Planning to act in Q1 or Q2 2026.